California Healthy Youth Act

 - Information about healthy relationships and avoiding unhealthy behaviors and situations.

-Murrieta Valley Unified School District trained instructors will be providing health and science instruction to eighth grade science classes and ninth grade health classes.
-Parents will be sent notification prior to lessons being started in the classroom.
-State law and district policy allows parents to opt their student out of this instruction.
+Murrieta Valley Unified School District trained instructors will be providing health and science instruction for eighth grade science classes and ninth grade health classes.
+Parents will be sent a notification prior to lessons being started in the classroom.
+State law and district policy allows parents to opt their students out of this instruction.
 If parents do not want their student to participate in comprehensive sexual health or HIV prevention education, he/she will be able to submit a written request to their student’s teacher.

 To read the board policies and administrative regulations, please click on this link to take you to the course outlines.
 To read the parent notifications and opt-out information, please click the following: middle school parent letter or high school parent letter.

-To make an appointment to view the material used in instruction, email Jennifer Schriver, Executive Director of Secondary Education.
+To make an appointment to view the materials used in instruction, email Jennifer Schriver, Executive Director of Secondary Education.
 Appointments are available Monday through Friday from 8 a.m. to 4 p.m.

 Quick Facts About Comprehensive Sex Education in Murrieta Valley USD